raphtolentino/Coding-Tasks/book notes/book/markdown files/chapter2.md

 ### Key Words

-1. Virus
+- Virus
-   1. Code tht run without user knowledge.
+  - Explanation :  Code tht run without user knowledge.
 It infects when the computer is acessed and executed.
-   2. Examples: LoveBug
+  - Example: LoveBug

-2. Worm
+- Worm
-   1. Malware that self-duplicates.
-Virus dont self-duplicates.
+  - Explanation : Malware that self-duplicates to infect files.
+Virus **do not** self duplicate
-   2. Email Worm
+  - Example: Email Worm

-3. Trojan Horse
+- Trojan Horse
-   1. Malware code that works in the background acting like a legitimate program
+  - Explanation : Malware code that infects files in the background acting like a legitimate program.
-   2. PlugX
+  - Example: PlugX

-4. Ransomware
+- Ransomware
-   1. Malware that encrypts files and ask for a ransom (crypto)
+  - Explanation : Malware that encrypts files and request a ransom to decript.
+It asks for crypto currency as a payment option
-   2. CryptoLocker
+  - Example: CryptoLocker and WannaCry.

-5. Spyware
+- Spyware
-   1. Malware sofware that is installed from a website alongside desired software
+  - Explanation : Unwanted software that is installed alongside legitimate software.
-   2. Internet Optmiser softwares.
+  - Example: Internet Optmiser sofware.

-6. Rootkit
+- Rootkit
-   1. Software used to gain admin-level control without being detected.
+  - Explanation : Software used to gain admin-level control without being detected.
 Can target BIOS/UEFI and kernel levels.
-   2. Evil Maid Attack
+  - Example: Evil Maid

-7. Spam
+- Spam
-   1. Sending countless emails to other people with malicious intend.
+  - Explanation Sending countless emails to other people with malicious intend.
-      1. Phishing emails
+  - Examples: Phishing Emails